aswinnnn/golds/README.md

 # golds
-A crazy, weird discord bot with crazy, weird commands.
-`
-the code provided is intended for education purposes only.
+A crazy, weird discord bot with crazy, weird commands.\n ` the code provided is intended for education purposes only.
 I take absolutely no responsibility on how you'd like to use the code.
 All methods of data retrival are for educational purposes and not meant to break any policy/TOS of any website or company.
 `